Is Sunnova Energy International Inc (NOVA) Set to Underperform?

 Company Snapshot: Sunnova Energy International Inc

-Sunnova Energy International Inc is a residential solar and energy storage service provider company with a market cap of $1.07 billion.
+Sunnova Energy International Inc is a residential solar and energy storage service provider company with a market cap of $1.22 billion.
 It offers services such as operations and maintenance, monitoring, repairs and replacements, equipment upgrades, and onsite power optimization.
 The products and services offered by the group include Add-on battery storage, Home solar protection plans, New solar battery storage, and various other solar systems.
-However, with sales of $673.03 million and an operating margin of -22.75%, the company's financial health appears concerning.
+The company's sales stand at $673.03 million, but it struggles with an operating margin of -22.75%.

 Financial Strength Analysis